Convert JPM to FPX

 The FPX file extension stands for FlashPix Format, a bitmap image format developed in 1996 by Kodak, Microsoft, Hewlett-Packard, and Live Picture.
 It was designed to handle large image files efficiently by storing images at multiple resolutions within a single file, allowing quick access to the appropriate resolution based on display requirements.
 FlashPix uses Microsoft's structured storage format, which organizes hierarchical data in a single file.
 This format was particularly useful for digital photography and imaging applications, optimizing storage and bandwidth usage.

-You will be redirected to the download page to see the conversion status and download your FPX file.
+You will be redirected to the download page to obtain the FPX image.